Don't Make Me Go (film): Production

 The script written by Vera Herbert was on the 2012 Black List of the most-liked unproduced screenplays in Hollywood.
 The first draft was dated June 8, 2012, and it was originally titled A Story About My Father.
 On March 24, 2021, Amazon Studios signed on to develop the film, with Hannah Marks set to direct and Herbert writing and executive producing the film, with Donald De Line, Peter Saraf, and Leah Holzer producing.

 On March 24, 2021, it was announced that John Cho had been cast in the film.
 On April 13, 2021, it was announced that Mia Isaac had joined the cast, and Kaya Scodelario joined the cast on August 13, 2021.
 The story was originally written for a White family, but the director, Hannah Marks felt that Cho was best suited for the role after seeing him in a previous father role in Searching.
 And after Isaac joined, Marks said, "We did adapt the script in certain areas to feel like it was customized to them."

 Filming commenced in New Zealand in May 2021.
+Production design is by New Zealand-born production designer Felicity Abbott.